-When you advertise your property with the hope of attracting millennial tenants, you may also want to highlight nearby public transportation options as millennials sometimes live car-free.
+When advertising your property to attract millennial tenants, you may also want to highlight nearby public transportation options, as millennials sometimes live car-free.

 Tip: While it’s okay to market with a millennial audience in mind, remember that discriminating based on familial status when choosing a tenant is illegal.

 Market the Community

 High-paying tenants often care about where their new residence is located just as much as they care about the quality of the home.
 So, don’t only mention the interior and exterior of your property – talk about the neighborhood and local attractions, including:

 - Shopping malls